AngellusMortis/sxm-player/docs/installation.rst

 Github
 ------

-`discord-siriusxm` is not avaible on PyPi quite yet and some of its depenencies are not yet either.
+`discord-mortis-music` is not avaible on PyPi quite yet and some of its depenencies are not yet either.
 As a result installting it is a bit more difficult.
-This assumes your Python 3 executable is just `python` if it is not, replace it with `python3` or whatever it actually is.
+Thisassumes your Python 3 executable is just `python` if it is not, replace it with `python3` or whatever it actually is.

 .. code-block:: console

-    $ git clone git://github.com/AngellusMortis/discord_siriusxm
+    $ git clone git://github.com/AngellusMortis/mortis_music
-    $ cd discord_siriusxm
+    $ cd mortis_music
     $ python -m venv            # this line and the next are optional
     $ source venv/bin/activate  # but if you do not do it then you have to
     $ python setup.py install   # <- run this command with sudo